Too much sitting can exacerbate hemorrhoids.

 Colorectal Cancer

 A cancerous growth can manifest anywhere along the intestinal tract.
-Symptoms include blood in the stool, change in bowel movements, weight loss, and feeling tired all the time.
+Symptoms include blood in the stool, changes in bowel movements, weight loss, and feeling tired all the time.
 Ribbonlike stools suggest the presence of bowel obstructions.
-Depending on findings, you may come under the care of an oncologist or gastroenterologist.
+Depending on the findings, you may come under the care of an oncologist or gastroenterologist.

 Anal Cancer